andythsu/clock/README.md

 # clock
-### this is a plugin that can choose time using a simulated clock.
+### This is a plugin that can choose time using a simulated clock.